 PAS 5510 Clinical Medicine I (5 Units)

-This course is the first in a three course sequence that is designed to teach students clinical medicine in an integrated and multidisciplinary approach.
-The course will be primarily lecture based and supplemented by case discussions.
-Information will be presented in organ system-based sequences that will include the mechanism, clinical presentation, and approach to diagnosis of disease as well as health promotion.
+This course is the first in a three-course sequence that is designed to teach students clinical medicine in an integrated and multidisciplinary approach.
+The course will be primarily lecture-based and supplemented by case discussions.
+Information will be presented in organ system-based sequences that will include the mechanism, clinical presentation, and approach to the diagnosis of disease as well as health promotion.

 PAS 5311 Physical Examination I with Lab (3 Units)